 Are you ready to grow as a writer?
-This workshop add-on to is the next step in reaching your writing goals.
+This critique add-on to is the next step in reaching your writing goals.
 We may write alone, but we don't write in a void.
 Ultimately, we want our work to find an audience.
 When you enroll in this course, you'll receive valuable feedback on your writing from the instructor.

 Who can enroll in this class?
 Anyone who is enrolled in the fiction writing course Master the Short Story.